SunHao-0/BCF/README.md

 - **Delegation**: Delegating refinement reasoning to user space (low kernel complexity)
 - **Proof**: Requiring formal proofs that are validated by an in-kernel proof checker

+**Note**: For the initial full implementation of BCF (as well as the SOSP AE process), please refer to the [artifact-evaluation](https://github.com/SunHao-0/BCF/tree/artifact-evaluation) branch.

+The `main` branch currently contains the updated proof checker.
+As we continue to improve the checker, updates are needed for each patch set (e.g., kernel patches).
+We will release the updated patches soon.

 ## Project Structure

 ```